nickjj/docker-flask-example/README.md

 #### In development:

+You can run `./run pip3:outdated` or `./run yarn:outdated` to get a list of outdated dependencies based on what you currently have installed.
+Once you've figured out what you want to update, go make those updates in your `requirements.txt` and / or `assets/package.json` file.

-You'll want to run `./run pip3:install` or `./run yarn:install`.
+Then to update your dependencies you can run `./run pip3:install` or `./run yarn:install`.
 That'll make sure any lock files get copied from Docker's image (thanks to volumes) into your code repo and now you can commit those files to version control like usual.

 You can check out the [run](https://github.com/nickjj/docker-flask-example/blob/main/run) file to see